 March 14, 2013 by Ville Raivio

 “I am 68 years old, my occupation is stylist/designer.
-I was born and educated in Italy, graduated in 1963 from “Istituto Tecnico per geometri”, in English, as Land Surveyor.
-I also graduated from “Scuola S.ufficiali Carabinieri” military school in Florence, Italy, in 1970.
+I was born and educated in Italy, graduated in 1963 from Istituto Tecnico per geometri in English as Land Surveyor.
+I also graduated from the Scuola S.ufficiali Carabinieri military school in Florence, Italy, in 1970.
 I have 2 daughters, Elisabeth and Cristina, my wife unfortunately died 10 years ago.
 I still miss her and I will miss her for the rest of my life.
 I met my wife in Florence, she was American and was there for studies.
-The love for this woman (Rina) brought me to the USA.
+My love for this woman (Rina) brought me to the USA.

 My products, bespoke and ready to wear, were sold successfully at Bergdorf Goodman and Saks 5th Avenue for many years.
 In 2001 I opened my own atelier at 12W 57th street off 5th Avenue in New York City.
-When I was a teenager in Italy I was fascinated by the 1930s American movies, I was dreaming of dressing like those characters and actors, Humphrey Bogart, Gary Cooper, George raft, Douglas Fairbanks Jr, just to mention a few.
-When I came to the USA I did not speak a single word of English.
+When I was a teenager in Italy, I was fascinated by the 1930s American movies, I was dreaming of dressing like those characters and actors, Humphrey Bogart, Gary Cooper, George raft, Douglas Fairbanks Jr, just to mention a few.
+When I came to the USA, I did not speak a single word of English.
 My father-in-law was a great tailor, he was very well known.
 By default, and not knowing what else to do, I was working in his shop as a bookkeeper.
-My father in law, Joseph Gangemi, with my uncle Nino were my mentors and inspiration; the one for uncompromising quality and sense of proportions, the other for style and panache.
+My father-in-law, Joseph Gangemi, with my uncle Nino were my mentors and inspiration; the one for uncompromising quality and sense of proportions, the other for style and panache.

-While I was there I learned a lot, and when my father-in-law died the shop closed, and I had to look for a job.
+While I was there I learned a lot, and when my father-in-law died, the shop closed, and I had to look for a job.
 I started working as a salesman and in managerial positions in different luxury clothing stores.
 The customers liked me, my stile, my presentations and my sense of colors and how to coordinate them.
 The rest, as a way to speak, is history.
 I am not a tailor.
-As a matter of fact I don’t know how to sow a button, I have several talented tailors that work under my directions.
+As a matter of fact I don’t know how to sew a button, I have several talented tailors that work under my directions.
 My way of dress, I believe, is classic but has its own personality.
 The style is as much as possible 1930s Hollywood, with emphasis on the cloth itself and its texture and colors.
-Most of the fashion people talk about style, cut, number of stitches per square inch, etc..but very few speak about the cloth, and what it adds to the style.
+Most of the fashion people talk about style, cut, number of stitches per square inch, etc., but very few speak about the cloth, and what it adds to the style.

-It is very kind of you to ask me to pass a comment to the readers, I will try with humility.
-Educate yourself about fashion, reading books related to it, watch old movies, follow blogs etc..
-But always be an individual, follow your own instinct and your individual style.
+It is very kind of you to ask me to pass a style comment to the readers, I will try with humility.
+Educate yourself about fashion, reading books related to it, watch old movies, follow blogs, etc. But always be an individual, follow your own instinct and your individual style.
 If you really are interested in fashion, you can develop your own style and don’t have to necessarily take for Gospel what you read.
 Fashion is not an exact science, but rather a vehicle to develop your own stile.
 In other words, be an individual, don’t follow anybody.
 If you have style, it will show.”

-Pictures: © Domenico ‘Mimmo’ Spano
+Pictures: © Domenico “Mimmo” Spano